Filet Mignon with Blueberry Glaze Recipe

 - pinch of salt and pepper

 - Transfer your skillet directly to the oven.
-[WARNING] skillet may be hot, handle with oven mitts.
-For rare, bake for 4-5 minutes.
+[WARNING] skillet may be hot, handle it with oven mitts.
+For rare, bake for 4 minutes.
 Medium rare, 5-6 minutes.
 Medium, 6-7 minutes.
-Remember, depending on the thickness/size of the steak, the more or less time it may take.
-This recipe is ideal for a 6-8 ounce portion, roughly 2-3 inches thick.
-Remove filets from the skillet and set on a plate, Let sit for 5 minutes before serving.
+Medium well, 8-9 minutes.
+Remember, depending on the size of the steak, the more or less time it will take.
+This recipe is ideal for an 8-10 ounce portion, roughly 2 inches thick.

 - Serve each filet topped with 3-4 tablespoons of blueberry sauce.

 Medium rare: 125°F to 130°F